The Styling System

 When resolving panel in dark mode:

-1. Start with base attributes (bold: true, fg: gray)
+1. Start with base attributes (bold, gray)

-2. Merge dark overrides (fg: white replaces fg: gray)
+2. Merge dark overrides (white replaces gray)

 3. Result: bold white text